Skip to article content

 (wu)andwu\nabla\cdot(\mathbf{w} u) \quad\text{and}\quad \mathbf{w}\cdot\nabla u

-differ by (w)u(\nabla\cdot\mathbf{w})\, u, which is zero at the continuum level but acts as a spurious source when wh0\nabla\cdot\mathbf{w}_h \ne 0.
+differ by (w)u(\nabla\cdot\mathbf{w})\, u, which is zero in the continuous problem but acts as a spurious source when wh0\nabla\cdot\mathbf{w}_h \ne 0.
 Two options are available:

 Wall boundary flux